 Students in the BDD concentration enhance their understanding of how engineered materials interact with host biology, which includes both the material remodeling and human biological responses.
 Biomaterials have evolved substantially from mere biocompatibility to enabling multifaceted control over local biological responses and tissue remodeling.
 These students will train in depth on the science and technology underlying fabrication of different material classes, including synthetic and biologically based.
 These students will engineer and modify new materials to control host responses, including wound healing, immune response, and biomechanical remodeling.
 Students in this concentration also study the engineering of living tissue replacements with an emphasis on recapitulating multi-scale biological phenomena.
 Some students also engineer new delivery mechanisms within biomaterials for efficient drug release.

 Biomedical Imaging and Instrumentation (BMII)

 Much of the information that is gained about human health and disease comes from images.
 Generating images, converting them into quantitative data, and analyzing large image datasets is a major focus of students that concentrate in BMII.
 Cornell has world class imaging expertise, including optical, X-ray, ultrasound, and MRI technologies.
 These students will develop the skills and knowledge necessary to design new instrumentation components for acquiring and recording biological and physiological data, as well as using instrumentation to manipulate biological processes in vivo.
 They will also design algorithms for processing and analyzing data to identify emergent features and predict clinical performance.

 Biomechanics and Mechanobiology (BMMB)

-For a comprehensive look at our requirements within these modules, please refer to the BME major curriculum.
+For a comprehensive look at our requirements within these modules, please refer to the BME major Curriculum and Courses.